-Just 8 ingredients, (the majority of which you probably have lying around the house) make up this tasty whole30 salad dressing.
-Naturally sweetened with grapes, this balsamic mustard dressing takes mere minutes to come together!
+Just 8 ingredients, (the majority of which you probably have lying around the house) make up this tasty whole30 balsamic mustard dressing.
+Naturally sweetened with grapes, it takes mere minutes to come together!

 As it doesn’t use honey, as many other balsamic mustard dressings do, it is also vegan.
 Combine that with the fact that it’s gluten-free, paleo, soy-free, whole 30 compliant and dairy-free, with heart-healthy olive oil, and you won’t believe that something so delicious could be this healthy.